 Before moving on, a note on the role of negative heat capacity within the statistical physics of SGS is in order.
 As pointed out in §3.2, Callender (2011) asks whether negative specific heat would ultimately be unavoidably problematic for equilibrium and whether negative specific heat can genuinely hold in equilibrium systems.
-The description of SGS presented in this section dispels these worries.
-Core collapse and negative heat capacity are genuinely displayed by SGS but they only happen in certain regimes.
-Hence they can still be described as evolving through a series of effective equilibria in the right regime even if negative heat capacity can be instantiated at some point.
-This unconventional aspect of SGS further proves how studying these systems allows us to learn interesting lessons about equilibrium statistical mechanics.
+This section dispelled these worries.
+Core collapse and negative heat capacity are genuinely displayed by SGS, but only in certain regimes, and only under certain conditions negative heat capacity makes the system completely unstable.
+Hence SGS can still be described as evolving through a series of effective equilibria in the right regime even if negative heat capacity can be instantiated at certain points.